gitlost/wp-cli/README.md

 WP-CLI
 ======

 [WP-CLI](https://wp-cli.org/) is a set of command-line tools for managing [WordPress](https://wordpress.org/) installations.
 You can update plugins, configure multisite installs and much more, without using a web browser.
+Dummy edit.

 For announcements, follow [@wpcli on Twitter](https://twitter.com/wpcli) or [sign up for email updates](https://make.wordpress.org/cli/subscribe/).
 [Check out the roadmap](https://wp-cli.org/docs/roadmap/) for an overview of what's planned for upcoming releases.